squireChuck/asset-projection-analysis/docs/asset-projection-analysis-system.md

    - Attribute - attribute recorded in the csv row
    - Time `0 .. n` - attribute value at Time `n`, given in _years_

+### Glossary

+**Projection**, aka **model file**

+**Asset**

+**Asset Attribute**

+**Change to prior**

 ## Functional requirements

 The high-level functional requirements of the Asset Project Analysis System are as follows.

-Display different chart types
-- TODO Model files vs Change to prior charts

-Multiple asset files
+Graph data from model files, aka "Model files"
+- As a user, I want to graph data directly from model files so that I can visually inspect it for anomalies.
+- Graph multiple asset files, aka Visible Projections
    - As a user, I want to compare Assets across multiple years so that it's easier to identify anomalies.
       - Sometimes I don't know an Asset's characteristic so I refer to prior years to gain context.
       - It's easier to compare Assets between years when they're on the same graph, e.g. as opposed to consecutive, separate graphs.
-   - Applies to the following types of charts: Model files

-Visible projections
    - As a user, I want to control which projections are visible so that it's easier to analyze the most useful projections.
-   - Toggle which Projections are shown
+      - Feature: toggle which Projections are shown in the "Projections" section of the sidebar.

-   - Applies to the following types of charts: Model files
+Graph data from model files compared to other files, aka "change to prior"
+- As a user, I want to graph the difference between datasets so that I can easily identify anomalies.
+   - example: if an asset should show ~0% change year-over-year, any deviations from 0 will be easy to identify for further investigation.

+Display different chart types
+- As a user, I want to switch between graphing model files and the "change to prior" so that I can easily use the chart best suited for understanding assets and if they've changed in an explainable way.
+   - Feature: use the "Choose display" dropdown in the Charts section of the sidebar to graph "Model files" or "Change to prior"

 Visible assets
 - As a user, I want to control which assets are visible so that it's easier to analyze the most useful assets.
-   - Toggle which Assets are shown
+   - Feature: toggle which Assets are shown in the Assets section of the sidebar.
-   - Applies to the following types of charts: Model files, Change to prior
-   - TODO bulk actions (select all/clear all), filter text box, select only
+   - Feature: in the Assets section of the sidebar, click on the bulk actions (select all/clear all) to show/hide all assets on the charts.
+   - Feature: in the Assets section of the sidebar, type into the filter text box to easily find assets where you want to toggle its show/hide state.
+   - Feature: in the Assets section of the sidebar, hover over an asset to reveal a "select only" button, which updates the charts to graph the single, associated asset.
-   - TODO chart legend (when chart setting enabled) allows toggling individual asset datasets
+   - Feature: when the chart legends are enabled, click on an asset in the chart legend to toggle showing/hiding individual asset datasets

 Customizable chart settings
 - As a user, I want to toggle on/off the chart legends so that I can disable them when they get in the way (e.g. many datasets) and enable them when they're most helpful (e.g. few datasets).
+   - Feature: toggle if legends are shown/hidden in the "Chart settings" section of the sidebar.
+      - Default to hide - when there are many datasets, the legends take up significant visual space in the chart layout.
+When there are fewer datasets, it's easy enough to hover over a dataset for more information.

 ## Non-functional requirements